Cuba–Spain relations: Post independence

-During Franco's administration in Spain; Prime Minister Castro welcomed Spanish Republicans, such as the Communist Dolores Ibárruri, General Enrique Líster and Alberto Bayo, who had taught guerrilla warfare to the Cuban revolutionaries in Mexico.
+During Franco's regime in Spain, Prime Minister Castro welcomed Spanish Republicans, such as the Communist Dolores Ibárruri, General Enrique Líster and Alberto Bayo, who had taught guerrilla warfare to the Cuban revolutionaries in Mexico.
 When the United States decreed an embargo against Cuba in 1960 and 1962, its Latin American and European allies followed suit, however, Francisco Franco did not place an embargo on Cuba.
 American pressure against the Spanish embargo breach was deflected by the renegotiation of the American military bases in Spain in 1963.

 After Franco's death, Cuba decreed three days of mourning.
 In 1974, ambassadors between Cuba and Spain were appointed.
 After the Spanish transition to democracy, Spanish Prime Minister Adolfo Suárez visited Cuba in 1978.

 In July 1992, Fidel Castro visited Spain for the first time to attend the 2nd Ibero-American Summit in Madrid.
 During his time in Spain, Castro also paid a visit to the town of Láncara in Galicia where his father was born.
 Castro returned to Spain in 1998 to meet with Spanish Prime Minister José María Aznar.

 In November 1999, Spanish monarch Juan Carlos I paid an official visit to Cuba and to attend the 9th Ibero-American Summit being held in Havana.
 He returned to Cuba in 2016 to attend Fidel Castro's funeral.

 In 2018, Spanish Prime Minister, Pedro Sánchez made an official visit to Cuba.
 While in Cuba, Prime Minister Sánchez met with Cuban President Miguel Díaz-Canel and both leaders signed a memorandum for the establishment of permanent political contacts through annual meetings.
 In November 2019, Felipe VI paid a state visit to Cuba.